|Primates of the Area de Conservacion Regional Comunal Tamshiyacu Tahuayo|

 In addition to the Monk Saki the ACRCTT has another species of saki monkey not known in the scientific literature.
 Unlike other saki monkeys this species has a bald face, sexual dimorphism and other unique features.
 It has been the subject of investigation by Dr. Janice Chism for several years.
 Dr. Chism will be presenting a paper about this new species to the International Primatological Society meeting in Mexico City, August 2012.
 This exciting, rare species can frequently be found on the trail grid behind the ARC.

-Both White-fronted Capuchin and Brown Capuchins are found in the ACRCTT.
+Both White-fronted Capuchin and Large-headed Capuchin are found in the ACRCTT.
 Capuchins have the largest brain size relative to body size and are considered to be the most intelligent of the New World monkeys.
 They have a complex social organization consisting of 15-40 individuals.
 We often see both species of capuchins on the trail grid behind the ARC as well as on motor boat excursions near the ARC.

 The calls of the Red Howler Monkey are among the loudest in the world.
 These monkeys are not easy to find.
 Only during certain months of the year (November is best) can we locate on the trail to Lake Yarina Nueva (near the ARC) and on the trails walking for some distance behind the main lodge.